softwaremill/macwire/README.md

 ## Auto wiring

 **Warning**: `autowire` is an experimental feature, if you have any feedback regarding its usage, let us know!
 Future releases might break source/binary compatibility.
+It is available for Scala 2 only for now.

 In case you need to build an instance from some particular instances and factory methods you can leverage `autowire`.
 This feature is intended to integrate with effect-management libraries (currently we support [cats-effect](https://github.com/typelevel/cats-effect)).